 - Trade sanctions and embargoes

-- Why are banks particularly in the focus of sanctions?
+- Why are banks particularly in the spotlight when it comes to sanctions?

-We start the series today with a piece on trade sanctions.
+We start the series today with a post on trade sanctions.

-In this article we describe the blue highlighted topics around sanctions and embargoes in the context of freight transport/trade.
+In this article we describe the blue highlighted topics around sanctions and embargoes related to freight transport/trade.
 This article will be followed by an article focusing on financial sanctions.

 WHAT ARE TRADE SANCTIONS AND EMBARGOES?